Enhancing Efficiency in Multidevice Federated Learning through Data Selection: Evaluation Results

 \subsection{Model Accuracy}

 We use the CNN backbone of the four benchmark models described in \S\ref{sec_exp_setup} as the encoders.
-We examine three classifiers: {\em small} that is only one FC layer of size $z$ (number of classes), {\em medium} that has two FC layers of size 64 and $z$, and {\em large} that has two FC layers of size 128 and $z$.
+We examine three classifiers: {\em small} that is only one fully connected~(FC) layer of size $z$ (number of classes), {\em medium} that has two FC layers of size 64 and $z$, and {\em large} that has two FC layers of size 128 and $z$.

-\mysub{\oursystem outperforms \ap training and \iot training for different encoders.} We permute the four encoders and three classifiers and report the test accuracy of \oursystem compared to the two other baselines: \ap training and \iot training.
-In Figure~\ref{fig:all_accuracy} we report the highest test accuracy for each encoder across all three classifiers for three datasets.
+We permute the four encoders and three classifiers and report the test accuracy of \oursystem compared to the two other baselines: \ap training and \iot training.
+In \figurename~\ref{fig:all_accuracy} we report the highest test accuracy for each encoder across all three classifiers for three datasets.
 Results show that \oursystem outperforms \ap training by $0.53\% \sim 40.15\%$ and \iot training by $0.45\% \sim 17.78\%$, depending on the settings.
-There are several settings that all FL training methods cannot reach a good accuracy, \eg~NASNet and ShuffleNet on CIFAR100, probably because of their relatively small model sizes compared to data complexity.
-Among them, \oursystem still achieves better performance.
+There are several settings in which all FL training methods cannot reach a good accuracy, \eg~NASNet and ShuffleNet on CIFAR100, probably because of their relatively small model sizes compared to data complexity. \oursystem still achieves better performance compared to the baselines.

-\mysub{\oursystem outperforms \ap training and \iot training for different classifiers.} In Figure~\ref{fig:classifier_acc} we present the accuracy of different classifiers for each encoder.
-Only the results of training on CIFAR10 and CIFAR100 with an accuracy higher than $30\%$ are presented for better visibility.
-Results show that \oursystem outperforms both \ap training and \iot training in all classifiers' sizes.
+In \figurename~\ref{fig:classifier_acc} we present the accuracy of different classifiers for each encoder.
+In the top plot, the results of training on CIFAR10 and CIFAR100 with an accuracy higher than $30\%$ are presented for better visibility.
+In the bottom plot, we report the results of UCIHAR, MotionSense, and PAMAP2.
+The results show that \oursystem outperforms both \iot training in all classifiers' sizes.
 The test accuracy also tends to be similar across small, medium, and large classifiers.
 In addition, the classifier's sizes may have less impact on more sophisticated encoders (\eg~EfficientNet and MobileNet), which is also observed in a previous work~\cite{mo2021ppfl}.
-This may be because such complex encoders already produce high-quality features for unseen data that are easy to be learned (\eg~CIFAR10), and in such a case, classifier sizes do not make any difference in test accuracy.
+This may be because an appropriate encoder already produces high-quality features for unseen data that are easy to learn (\eg~CIFAR10), and in such a case, classifier sizes do not make any difference in test accuracy.
+Similar patterns are observed in HAR datasets.
+Notice that for HAR datasets, there is currently a lack of publicly accessible pre-trained encoders to start FL with.
+As a result, we can observe a more significant performance gap compared to image classification, particularly for more complex datasets, \eg PAMAP2.
+This lack of pre-trained encoders can also be the reason that, in HAR datasets, the performance of \oursystem and \ap are almost the same.